yo-yo-yo-jbo/android_appsec_intro/README.md

 - Extras: key–value pairs packaged in a Bundle.

 There are `Explicit` and `Implicit` Intents - explicit ones are Intents in which the target is known, and implicit ones are resolved dynamically.
-In terms of security, implicit intenrs are at a higher risk of hijacking.
+In terms of security, implicit intents are at a higher risk of hijacking.
 Explicit vs. implicit intents: explicit → safe (known target), implicit → risk of hijacking.
 Also, if an exported component (such as an Activity) processes an Intent without validation, it can lead to multiple security issues.